mekanix/meka.rs/content/pages/resume.md

 ###### Jun 2017 - NOW

-CBSD is virtualization manager on FreeBSD using jails, bhyve, virtualbox and xen.
+CBSD is virtualization manager on HardenedBSD and FreeBSD using jails, bhyve, virtualbox and xen.
 It is capable of managing complex environments including network and ZFS datasets.
 Reggae is DevOps tool that uses CBSD for low level tasks, while ClonOS is FreeBSD distribution with WEB interface for CBSD.

 - Advanced shell scripting
 - Multi-node support